torshin5ergey/python-playground/README.md

 ## Projects

-- [automate-boring-stuff-projects](./automate-boring-stuff-projects): Projects based on the exercises and tasks outlined in the book "Automate the Boring Stuff with Python" by Al Sweigart.
+- [automate-boring-stuff-projects](./automate-boring-stuff-projects): Projects based on the exercises and tasks outlined in the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.
+- [python-generation-projects](./python-generation-projects): mini-projects based on assignments from the "Python Generation" web courses.

 Sergey Torshin [@torshin5ergey](https://github.com/torshin5ergey)